 The evolution of social movements in the age of datafication has challenged prevailing social movement theories (Meyer 2024).
 Datafication led to five broad developments that contradicted earlier expectations.
 While it empowered movements by (1) reducing the cost of participation and (2) removing barriers to disseminating information, it also had less normatively positive consequences, including the rise of (3) top-down authoritarianism and (4) bottom-up authoritarianism, as well as (5) new constraints on movements’ organizational dynamics and long-term impact.

 The mapping of scholarship on the intersection of social media and social movements through two decades of datafication has shown that the first four developments have been thoroughly researched with a focus on five aspects: individual-level parameters of participation; organizational-level parameters of mobilization; the structure of networks that propagate movement frames, the new public sphere constituted by hashtag activism; and the flourishing of authoritarian practices and anti-democratic movements.
-In addition, our analysis shows that contrary to earlier critiques of the field, scholars have conducted research on these developments by meaningfully integrating four established canonical traditions: political participation; collective action; communication and media studies; and the public sphere.
+In addition, our analysis shows that contrary to earlier critiques of the field, scholars have conducted research on these developments by meaningfully integrating four established canonical traditions: political participation, collective action, communication and media studies, and the public sphere.

 However, this study also highlights the scarcity of research on questions related to the varied consequences of social media for movements’ organizational dynamics and long-term impact.
 The lack of institutionalization may lead to the quick dissolution of movements, while easy desertion could lead to a decline in accountability mechanisms (Meyer 2024).
 Both processes could undermine the long-term political outcomes of movements.
-Our findings indicate that these themes could benefit from additional research.
+Our findings indicate that these themes would benefit from additional research.

 Methodologically, our findings show important contributions stemming from the increased use of computational methods, which have enabled scholars to investigate the affective impact of social media frames on an unprecedented scale (Calvo et al. 2025; Eady et al. 2023; Vu et al. 2021; Wu et al. 2024).
 Our findings also contribute to concerns in the broader literature about the risks and drawbacks associated with increased reliance on big data analysis (Boyd and Crawford 2012; Ozkula et al. 2023).
 These include the risk of treating minority and lower-status groups as outliers (Hargittai 2020; Kreiss and McGregor 2024) and the concerning decline in data access, with platforms closing APIs and charging access fees (Davidson et al. 2023; de Vreese and Tromble 2023; Freelon 2018).